John Volk

-John Volk (September 28, 1915 – November 23, 2008) was a Wisconsin politician.
+John Volk (September 28, 1915 – November 23, 2008) was an American politician.
+He was a member of the Wisconsin State Assembly and chairman of Freedom, Wisconsin.

-Born in Freedom, Forest County, Wisconsin, Volk was a farmer.
+Born in Freedom, Volk was a farmer.
 He served as town chairman of Freedom in the 1940s.
 In a special election in June 1983, he was elected to the Wisconsin State Assembly, serving until 1991.
 He was a Democrat.